prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/development_environments/containers/install.rst

 .. warning::

-  The working development-environment/opt directory created on the host machine will be mapped to `/home/jovyan/opt` within the Docker container.
+  The working development-environment/work directory created on the host machine will be mapped to `/home/jovyan/work` within the Docker container.
 Only items within folders that are mapped from the host operating system to the container will persist once the container is shutdown.
 Any files outside these folders will not be recoverable (running a Docker container can be thought of as getting a new computer with a fresh installation - only items in the mapped drive will be available the next time you start the Docker container).

-This folder structure and its associated files have been stored in the following zip file ([zip file](../../_static/development-environment.zip)).
+This folder structure and its associated files have been stored in the following zip file (See :download:`zip file <../../../_static/development-environment.zip>`).
 Simply extract the folder as described below:

 Linux and Mac
 ~~~~~~~~~~~~~